All

 • Will you need follow-up visits after diabetic retinopathy surgery?
 You will need regular follow-ups with your doctor after the surgery.
 It’s important to have your doctor monitor recovery so that he can check for complications.

 • What symptoms of side effects should you look for after diabetic retinopathy surgery?
-If you notice sharp pain, heavy bleeding, or abrupt loss of vision after the surgery, reach out to your doctor ASAP.
+Amongst others, if you notice sharp pain, heavy bleeding, or abrupt loss of vision after the surgery, reach out to your doctor ASAP.

 • Can diabetic retinopathy surgery restore your vision?
 The surgery can improve a patient’s vision but there’s no assurance of it being perfect again.
 Most of these surgeries are carried out to stop progression of the damage.